fsoubelet/PyhDToolkit/docs/quickstart.rst

 The core of ``PyhDToolkit`` is the :ref:`cpymadtools <pyhdtoolkit-cpymadtools>` sub-package.
 It provides an ensemble of functionality to perform operations with and from `~cpymad.madx.Madx` objects;
-and conveniently setup, run, analyze and plot ``MAD-X`` simulations and their results.
+and conveniently setup, run and analyze ``MAD-X`` simulations and their results.

 All the public apis in the `~pyhdtoolkit.cpymadtools` work in the same fashion: call them with as first argument your `~cpymad.madx.Madx` instance, and then any `args` and `kwargs` relevant to the functionality at hand.